Wotcnt/Polyrifringence-Engine/README.md

 ### 🜎 Reflection

-> “Beyond the brink, the system shows you its laws.
-> Hold it there—just long enough to learn, not to break.” — *ΔΩ Lab Notes*
+`Beyond the divide, the system shows you its laws.` `Hold it there just long enough to learn, not to break.`

 </details>